bentsherman/bentsherman.github.io/pages/skyrim-mods.md

 - Adventurer's Backpack
 - Alternative Armors (all 15 of them)
+- Arcane Accessories
 - Arcane Archer Pack
 - Bittercup
 - Camping
 - Expanded Crossbow Pack
 - Fishing
-- Shadowrend
-- Survival Mode

-TBD:

-- Arcane Accessories
-- Dwarven Armored Mudcrab
-- Forgotten Seasons
-- Ghosts of the Tribunal
-- Nchuanthumz: Dwarven Home
 - Necromantic Grimoire
 - Netch Leather Armor
 - Nix-Hound
 - Rare Curios
 - Ruin's Edge
-- Staff of Sheogorath
+- Shadowrend
+- Survival Mode

 The Alternative Armors collection was probably my favorite, because all of the armor sets are connected by a commen story, the rise and fall of the Crimson Dirks.
 It was great fun to find each armor set and learn about the Crimson Dirk who wore it.
 And while I dropped most of the other weapon and armor mods, I kept Shadowrend in particular because of the... unique combat challenge that it provides.

 Many of the other CC mods were dropped because they add artifacts that are already covered by other mods such as Legacy of the Dragonborn, The Gray Cowl of Nocturnal, and There is No Umbra.
 Additionally, the team behind Skyrim: Extended Cut released an [extended cut of Saints and Seducers](https://www.nexusmods.com/skyrimspecialedition/mods/72772).
 So far, I have enjoyed these mods more than their CC counterparts.

-Here are the CC mods already covered by Legacy of the Dragonborn:
+Here are the CC mods whose artifacts are also added by Legacy of the Dragonborn:

 - Bow of Shadows
 - Chrysamere
 - Dawnfang & Duskfang
 - Dead Man's Dread
 - Divine Crusader
+- Gallows Hall
+- Ghosts of the Tribunal
 - Goldbrand
 - Lord's Mail
 - Staff of Hasedoki